awsdocs/aws-opsworks-user-guide/doc_source/cookbooks-101.md

 # Cookbooks 101<a name="cookbooks-101"></a>

-A production\-level AWS OpsWorks Stacks stack typically requires some customization, which often means implementing a custom Chef cookbook with one or more recipes, attribute files, or template files\.
+A production\-level AWS OpsWorks Stacks stack typically requires some [customization](customizing.md), which often means implementing a custom Chef cookbook with one or more recipes, attribute files, or template files\.
 This topic is a tutorial introduction to implementing cookbooks for AWS OpsWorks Stacks\.

 For more information on how AWS OpsWorks Stacks uses cookbooks, which includes a brief general introduction to cookbooks, see [Cookbooks and Recipes](workingcookbook.md)\.
 For additional information on how to implement and test Chef recipes, see [Test\-Driven Infrastructure with Chef, 2nd Edition](http://www.amazon.com/Test-Driven-Infrastructure-Chef-Behavior-Driven-Development/dp/1449372201/ref=sr_1_fkmr0_1?ie=UTF8&qid=1405556803&sr=8-1-fkmr0&keywords=Test-Driven+Infrastructure+with+Chef%2C+2nd+Edition)\.

 The tutorial examples are divided into two sections:
 +  [Cookbook Basics](cookbooks-101-basics.md) is a set of example walkthroughs that are intended for users who are not familiar with Chef; experienced Chef users can skip this section\.

   The examples walk you through the basics of how to implement cookbooks to perform common tasks, such as installing packages or creating directories\.
 To simplify the process, you will use a pair of useful tools, [Vagrant](http://docs.vagrantup.com/v2/) and [Test Kitchen](http://kitchen.ci/), to run most of the examples locally in a virtual machine\.
 Before starting [Cookbook Basics](cookbooks-101-basics.md), you should first read [Vagrant and Test Kitchen](#cookbooks-101-tools) to learn how to install and use these tools\.
 Because Test Kitchen does not yet support Windows, the examples are all for Linux, with notes indicating how to adapt them for Windows\.
 + [Implementing Cookbooks for AWS OpsWorks Stacks](cookbooks-101-opsworks.md) describes how to implement recipes for AWS OpsWorks Stacks, including for Windows stacks\.

   It also includes some more advanced topics such as how to use Berkshelf to manage external cookbooks\.
 The examples are written for new Chef users, much like the examples in [Cookbook Basics](cookbooks-101-basics.md)\.
 However AWS OpsWorks Stacks works a bit differently than Chef server, so we recommend that experienced Chef users at least read through this section\.

+**Topics**
 + [Vagrant and Test Kitchen](#cookbooks-101-tools)
 + [Cookbook Basics](cookbooks-101-basics.md)
 + [Implementing Cookbooks for AWS OpsWorks Stacks](cookbooks-101-opsworks.md)